z1skgr/Tomasulo-BASED-processor/README.md

 ## Setup
-Xilinx ISE® design suite
+Xilinx ISE® design suite 13.7 and above

 ## Acknowledgements
-* This project was created for the requirements of the lesson Architecture of Parallel and Distributed Computers
+* This project was created for the requirements of the lesson Computer Architecture